nexcaise/ToastAPI-Example/README.md

 The implementation is provided in `src/main.cpp`.

-## Linking

-`ToastAPI-Example` links against:

-- `libToastAPI.so`
-- `libpreloader.so`
-- `libdl`

-The project intentionally does not link directly against `libandroid.so`.
-ToastAPI accesses Android's Asset Manager through dynamic symbol lookup and Preloader detours.

-## Build Configuration

-The release build is optimized for a small native library.
-It uses options such as:

-- ThinLTO
-- Function and data sectioning
-- Hidden symbol visibility
-- Section garbage collection
-- Identical code folding
-- Symbol stripping
-- RELRO
-- Immediate symbol binding

-The project also targets Android's 16 KiB maximum page size through the linker configuration.

 ## Custom Toast Messages

 Once ToastAPI is available, a mod can use it to provide user-facing runtime notifications such as: